Elizabeth Finlayson Gauld

 Elizabeth Finlayson Gauld (c.
-1863 – 1941) was a leading suffrage campaigner in Edinburgh devoted to working for women's franchise for many years, convening meetings, taking part in the Women's March from Edinburgh to London, working with some of the most prominent suffrage campaigners and activists for women's rights.
+1863 – 1941) was a Scottish suffrage campaigner in Edinburgh devoted to working for women's franchise for many years, convening meetings, taking part in the Women's March from Edinburgh to London, working with some of the most prominent suffrage campaigners and activists for women's rights.
 She was also prominent in the campaign for Scottish self-determination and in amateur theatre productions.

 Gauld was born Elizabeth Russell circa 1863, married John Finlayson Gauld in 1901 and died aged 78 in 1941.

 According to her husband's obituary, Gauld played a ‘prominent role in the women's suffrage movement.

-Gauld's name first appears in the press when she is an "elocutionist" at a Temperance Gospel event in the Grassmarket Edinburgh in 1905.
+Gauld's name first appears in the press when she is an "elocutionist" at a Temperance Gospel event in Grassmarket Edinburgh in 1905.
 Although this is not in itself proof of her temperance activism, on at least one occasion, in 1912, her commitment to the movement can be proved; "Mrs Finlayson’s fine speech at Haddington, in which she kept to the moral and temperance aspects of the question, made a deep impression".